We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Blue Apron and Green Chef are competing meal kit delivery services.
-Meal kits contain a recipe and all or most of the ingredients needed to make them.
+Blue Apron and Green Chef are two competing meal kit delivery services.
+Meal kits contain a recipe and all or most of the ingredients an individual needs to prepare them.

-Both companies offer a variety of menu options that they regularly rotate.
-Customers can choose both the meals they want delivering and how many.
+Both companies offer a variety of regularly rotating menu options.
+Customers can choose their preferred meal and how many they would like.

-After a person confirms their choices, the company deliver the selected meal kits to their home.
+After a person confirms their choices, the company delivers the selected meal kits to their home.

-Blue Apron allow a person to select 2–4 recipes each week, with each set serving either 2 or 4 people.
-A further meal prep option provides recipes that a person can prepare in bulk and store in the fridge or freezer.
+Blue Apron allows a person to select two to four recipes each week, with each serving either 2 or 4 people.
+A further meal prep option provides recipes that an individual can prepare in bulk and store in the fridge or freezer.

-Green Chef offer three types of meal plans to pick from, with options for these meals to serve 2, 4, or 6 people.
-Customers can also choose to receive 3 or 4 meals per week.
+Green Chef offers three types of meal plans, with options that serve 2, 4, or 6 people.
+Customers can also choose to receive three or four meals per week.

-For both companies, a person needs to create an account and place their order.
-They will also need to select new menu choices each week.
+Both companies require a person to create an account and select from the new menu choices each week.

 Blue Apron and Green Chef offer constantly rotating meal selections.
 They also include helpful guidance about the meal kits, such as the time they take to make and their suitability for different diets.